busrasariguzel/responsive-photo-album/README.md

 ## `Code`
 * I mainly used CSS in this project.
-* The code used for grid areas :
+* The code I used for grid areas :

 ```
 grid-template-areas: